jim-schwoebel/allie/README.md

 ## active things to finish before a live launch [ongoing list]

 ### ongoing
-- add error handling into all of Allie's featurizations + error array into feature array itself ("error" form of column on features)
 - solve bug relating to regression problems in the visualize.py script (this does not work for regression)
 - solve regression problem loading machine learning models and making predictions (from spreadsheets)
 - add in notion of 'saving' datasets in the ./datasets directory in d3m format, .JSON format, and .CSV file format (and upload these into the cloud on S3 or an FTP server)